Johjoh-6/team_manager/README.md

-# Team handi
+# Teams handi

 Sport Team manager web app for person with disability.

 ## Description

-Team Handi provide a team manager with some features to help manage a sport team.
+Teams Handi provide a team manager with some features to help manage a sport team.
 The app is designed for person with disability.
 The app is developed with the following technologies:

 - Frontend: Svelte with Sveltekit
 - Backend: Go (Pocketbase extension)